last-rev-llc/contentful-sidekick/README.md

 ## Development Env Setup

 - Clone Repo
-- npm install
+- yarn install
-- npm start
+- yarn dev

 _This will then create a watch process that will rebuild all files to /dist/chrome anytime a file changes._